 - The data on the website is sometimes outdated

 - Expensive currency conversion fees

 - The web interface does not work very well

 - No English version

-I feel like a Robo-advisor that would only do passive investing without any active feature like circles would be a better fit for investors.
+A Robo-advisor which only does passive investing without active features like circles would be a better fit for investors.
 It would be easier and would probably produce better returns in the long term.

 And they feel much less polished than other Robo-advisor, almost like a beta version of a tool.
-When I went through onboarding in French, there were several obvious typos and missing translations.
-On top of that, several features (like sliders) did not work for me during onboard.
+When I went through onboarding in French, there were several apparent typos and missing translations.
+On top of that, several features (like sliders) did not work for me during onboarding.
 I would not trust them to invest my money at this stage.

-If you are looking for a good Robo-advisor in Switzerland, I would recommend you look at other Robo-advisors.
+If you are looking for a good Robo-advisor in Switzerland, I recommend looking at other Robo-advisors.